Coleshill, Warwickshire: Geography

+Climate

 History

 Coleshill began life in the Iron Age, before the Roman conquest of 43 AD at the Grimstock Hill Romano-British settlement, north of the River Cole.
 Evidence of hut circles were found by archaeologists at the end of the 1970s.
 These excavations showed that throughout the Roman period there was a Romano-Celtic temple on Grimstock Hill.
 It had developed over the earlier Iron Age huts and had gone through at least three phases of development.
 The area was at the junction of two powerful Celtic Tribes – the Coritanii to the east from Leicester, and to the west the Cornovii from Viroconium Cornoviorum.
 In the post Roman or Arthurian period (The Dark Ages), the nucleus of Coleshill moved about a kilometre to the south, to the top of the hill.
 Here the present church is set and the medieval town developed around it.

 By 1066 the town was a Royal Manor held by King Edward the Confessor and is recorded in the Domesday Book of 1086 as land held by William the Conqueror and the site of the court for the ancient hundred of Coleshill.
 In 1284/5 John de Clinton, elder, was granted Coleshill Manor by King Henry II, and claimed by prescription within the lordship of Coleshill, Assize of bread and ale, gallows, pillory, tumbrell and court leet, infangthef and utfangthef, a market, fair, and free warren.
 He died in 1316.
 His heir was his 12-year-old grandson, John, who subsequently married a daughter of Sir Roger Hilary, and died in 1353 or 1354 leaving one daughter Joan.
 She had as her first husband Sir John of Montfort, illegitimate son of Sir Peter de Montfort of Beaudesert.

 Coleshill Manor then passed to this branch of Sir Simon de Montford who moated the manor houses at Coleshill and Kingshurst.
 King Henry VII granted Coleshill Manor and its lands to Simon Digby in 1496 following the execution and forfeiture of Sir Simon de Montford for supporting the rebellion of Perkin Warbeck.
 The (Wingfield-Digby) family descendants still hold the titles.
 Coleshill village was granted a market charter by King John in 1207, alongside Liverpool, Leek and Great Yarmouth.
 During the era of stagecoach and the turnpike trusts, Coleshill became important as a major staging post on the coaching roads from London to Chester, Liverpool and Holyhead.
 At one point there were over twenty inns in the town.
 The Coleshill to Lichfield Turnpike dates from 1743.